AnnieCat73/simply-feline/README.md

 Free to use in your projects.

+Please note that a shopping cart system and a subscribe form are not provided.

 ### Files
 - css/style.css custom css styling
 - images folder contains all the images